Ramesses II

 Ramesses II (/ˈræməsiːz, ˈræmsiːz, ˈræmziːz/; rꜥ-ms-sw, Rīꜥa-masē-sə, [ɾiːʕamaˈseːsə]; c.
-1303 BC – 1213 BC), commonly known as Ramesses the Great, was an Egyptian pharaoh.
-He was the third ruler of the Nineteenth Dynasty.
+1303 BC – 1213 BC), commonly known as Ramesses the Great, was the third pharaoh of the Nineteenth Dynasty of Egypt.
 Along with Thutmose III of the Eighteenth Dynasty, he is often regarded as the greatest, most celebrated, and most powerful pharaoh of the New Kingdom, which itself was the most powerful period of ancient Egypt.
+He is also widely considered one of ancient Egypt's most successful warrior pharaohs, conducting no fewer than 15 military campaigns, all resulting in victories, excluding the Battle of Kadesh, that is generally considered a stalemate.
+His 66-year rule was also the longest recorded reign of any pharaoh (and one of the longest in history), possibly alongside Pepi II, who lived 1000 years earlier and is said to have reigned for 90 years.

 In ancient Greek sources, he is called Ozymandias, derived from the first part of his Egyptian-language regnal name: Usermaatre Setepenre.
-Ramesses was also referred to as the "Great Ancestor" by successor pharaohs and the Egyptian people.
+Ramesses was also referred to as the "Great Ancestor" by successor pharaohs.

-At age fourteen, he was appointed as Egypt's prince regent by his father, Seti I. Today, most Egyptologists believe that Ramesses formally assumed the throne on 31 May 1279 BC, based on his known accession date: III Season of the Harvest, day 27.

 For the early part of his reign, he focused on building cities, temples, and monuments.
 After establishing the city of Pi-Ramesses in the Nile Delta, he designated it as Egypt's new capital and used it as the main staging point for his campaigns in Syria.
 Ramesses led several military expeditions into the Levant, where he reasserted Egyptian control over Canaan and Phoenicia; he also led a number of expeditions into Nubia, all commemorated in inscriptions at Beit el-Wali and Gerf Hussein.
-He celebrated an unprecedented thirteen or fourteen Sed festivals — more than any other pharaoh.
+He celebrated an unprecedented thirteen or fourteen Sed festivals—more than any other pharaoh.

-Estimates of his age at death vary, though 90 or 91 is considered to be the most likely figure.
+Estimates of his age at death vary, although 90 or 91 is considered to be the most likely figure.
 Upon his death, he was buried in a tomb (KV7) in the Valley of the Kings; his body was later moved to the Royal Cache, where it was discovered by archaeologists in 1881.
 Ramesses' mummy is now on display at the National Museum of Egyptian Civilization, located in the city of Cairo.

+Ramesses II was one of the few pharaohs who was worshipped as a deity during his lifetime.

+Early life

+Ramesses II was not born a prince.
+His grandfather Ramesses I was a vizier (tjaty) and military officer during the reign of pharaoh Horemheb, who appointed Ramesses I as his successor; at that time, Ramesses II was about eleven years old.

+After Ramesses I died, his son, Seti I became king, and designated his son Ramesses II as prince regent at about the age of fourteen.